Have summaries of our latest blogs delivered to your inbox, so you can stay up to date on the topics and current events that matter to your business.

 Another compelling reason to implement ESG strategies is that they can help you land new business opportunities.
 When vetting whom to award their business to, many companies now look beyond the lowest price or the flashiest branding; they also consider how a company does business.
 According to Sustainability Magazine, 24 percent of mid-market business executives said there was a “high” risk of losing business, or the eligibility to bid for new business, if their company failed to meet acceptable ESG standards.

-Hopefully, these proof points will help convince your executives that ESG programs will improve the world and your company.
+Hopefully, these proof points will help convince your executives that ESG programs will improve the world and your company if they are embedded in your media monitoring and overall PR strategy.
 And, if you need more support for your cause, download our new eBook: “The Ins and Outs of ESG: A Guide to Building a More Sustainable Organization” for everything you need to know about including ESG in your PR strategy.